itowlson/brigade-slack-gateway/README.md

   `SLACK_EVENT_CREATOR_SA_TOKEN` environment variables
 * Run the gateway: `npm run start`

+# Notes and limitations

+At the moment, the gateway is confined to a single Slack application.
+If you want to configure events into multiple Slack applications, you'll need to deploy multiple instances of the gateway.

+**TODO:** What is the right way to remove this limitation (if we want to)?
+Skip the Bolt stuff and just pass on messages directly, with the application ID as a label or even a qualifier?
+This makes it the workflow's problem to verify the signature though...

 # Gateway information

 The ID of the Slack gateway is `slack`.